duddu/sourdoc/README.md

 ### Notes about the calculation

-Sourdoc doesn't simply use the baker's formula to calculate the ingredients quantities, assince that doesn't take into account the ambient temperature; we use instead a more appropriate formula specific to sourdough baking:
+Sourdoc doesn't simply use the baker's formula to calculate the ingredients quantities, since that doesn't take into account the ambient temperature; we use instead a more complete formula specific to sourdough baking:

 ```go
 b = f - f * h - f * i - f * s